Using SQL Statements with Databricks

 AI Assist

-New to FME 2023.1, the AI Assist (Tech Preview) functionality is available in the SQL Statement Editor to help new and experienced users build out SQL Statements.
+New to FME 2023.1, the AI Assist functionality is available in the SQL Statement Editor to help new and experienced users build out SQL Statements.
 Schema information from your database can also be sent to the AI service to return a result containing the correct table and column names.

 How to use the AI Assist with SQL